sopra-fs22-group-17/RaveWave-client/README.md

 ## Prerequisites and Installation

-In the project directory, you can run:
+For your local development environment you'll need Node.js >= 8.10.
+You can download it [here](https://nodejs.org).
+All other dependencies including React get installed with:

 ### `npm install`

-Install all dependencies.
-This has to be done before starting the application.
+This has to be done before starting the application for the first time (only once).

 ### `npm run dev`